danie1estrada/MobileEngineerPracticalTest/README.md

 ### Dependencies

 By including a relatively small set of dependencies and Gradle plugins in a small project, it considerably increases compilation times and App bundle size.

+## Considerations

+- For this solution, the architecture layers where placed on the root of the project but, in a more complex application, each feature would have its own layered architecture and can potentially be a Gradle module.
+- Endpoint returns a list with redundant data except for the ***age*** field.
+In order to display it correctly, this field is used as unique identifier in both UI and database.
+-  Use Case Test class depends on Room implementation.
+To improve testability it should not rely on concrete implementations and this can be achieved by implementing dependency injection on the test classes.
+- Overall, the difficulty level of this challenge was easy, however, the real challenge was taking a step back and thinking of an optimal solution for the given requirements.